Day Tours in Iceland

 Do day tours in Iceland offer hotel pick-up?

-Yes, many of the day tours in Iceland offer pick-up and drop-off from your hotel or another convenient location of your choice.
+Yes, many of the day tours in Iceland offer pick-up and drop-off from your hotel or another convenient location.

-Tours with hotel transfers include a small-group Golden Circle tour, a 12-hour tour of the Snaefellsnes peninsula, a South Coast minibus tour with glacier hike, and a 10-hour Golden Circle tour with snowmobiling.
+Excursions with hotel transfers include a small-group Golden Circle tour, a 12-hour tour of the Snaefellsnes peninsula, a South Coast minibus tour with a glacier hike, and a 10-hour Golden Circle tour with snowmobiling.

 Some tours include a transfer from a designated meeting point.
 This snowmobiling trip to Langjokull glacier includes pick-up in Gullfoss, and this horseback riding tour of a black sand beach includes a transfer from Vik.

-Other tours with pick-up from a meeting point include this whale-watching boat tour, which includes a transfer from Akureyri.
+Other tours with pick-up from a meeting point include this whale-watching boat tour, with a transfer from Akureyri.

 Is lunch included on day tours in Iceland?

 Some tours, like this snorkeling tour in Silfra and this six-hour volcano tour, include light snacks and drinks.
-For others, like this 11-hour tour of Snaefellsnes National Park, lunch is not included, but you will be able to buy lunch at some point during the trip.
-Some of the tours in Iceland are short, and some take place in the evening — these tours don’t usually include lunch or snacks.
+For others, like this 11-hour tour of Snaefellsnes National Park, lunch is not included, but you can buy lunch at some point during the trip.
+Some of the excursions in Iceland are short, and some take place in the evening — these tours don’t usually include lunch or snacks.
 In these cases, you may want to bring some snacks with you in case you get hungry.

 Which day tours in Iceland are suitable for children?